Bundling Home and Auto Insurance: Average Savings & Best Companies

 The Claims Experience When Both Policies Are Affected

-One underrated advantage of bundling reveals itself when disaster strikes both your home and vehicle at the same time — a common scenario during hailstorms, tornadoes, or flooding events.
+One underrated advantage of bundling reveals itself when disaster strikes both your home and vehicle at the same time, a common scenario during hailstorms, tornadoes, or flooding events.
 With a bundled policy, you work with a single claims team and often a single adjuster who coordinates the entire process.
-This eliminates the back-and-forth of managing two separate claims with different companies on potentially different timelines.
+That eliminates the back-and-forth of managing two separate claims with different companies on potentially different timelines.

-Without bundling, you'd file separate claims with two insurers, manage two adjusters, and in some states, two separate dispute processes if a claim is denied or underpaid.
-During an already stressful situation, that coordination friction adds real cost — in both time and money.
+Without bundling, you'd file separate claims with two insurers, manage two adjusters, and in some states deal with two separate dispute processes if a claim is denied or underpaid.
+During an already stressful situation, that coordination friction adds real cost in both time and money.

 Watch for Rate Creep

 One of the biggest risks of bundling is becoming complacent.
-Insurers gradually increase premiums over time, and the original bundle discount can be fully eroded within a few years.
-Re-shop your bundled rates every 1–2 years to make sure you're still getting a competitive deal.
+Between 2021 and 2024, the average U.S. home insurance premium climbed roughly 24%, and auto rates have continued to rise into 2026.
+Insurers gradually increase premiums, and the original bundle discount can be fully eroded within a few years.
+Re-shop your bundled rates every 1 to 2 years to make sure you're still getting a competitive deal.

 Compare Home Insurance Plans in Ohio